The Beast with Five Fingers: Production

-The film was Warner Bros.' only foray into the horror genre in the 1940s and was Peter Lorre's last film with the studio.
+The film was Warner Bros.
+Pictures' only foray into the horror genre in the 1940s and was Peter Lorre's last film with the studio.

-Graham Baker was reported as working on a script for Warner Bros in 1945.
+Graham Baker was reported as working on a script for Warner Bros. in 1945.
 Robert Florey was assigned to direct with Andrea King and Paul Henreid to star.
 The screenwriter Curt Siodmak had originally written the film for Henreid, who turned it down.
 Robert Alda was cast instead.

 Filming started November 27, 1945.
 The piece much played throughout the film is a slightly modified version of Brahms' transcription for left hand of the chaconne from Johann Sebastian Bach's Violin Partita in D minor, performed by Warner Bros. pianist Victor Aller.
 His hand is shown playing the piano and throughout the movie.

 Release

 Home media

 The film was released on LaserDisc by MGM/UA Home Video on March 16, 1999, on DVD by Warner Home Video on October 1, 2013, and on Blu-ray via the Warner Archive Collection on October 29, 2024.